 If certain expenses are only partially used for the activity the law provides that some categories are considered at only 25%.

-Classic example: if you work from home, you may still have qualifying expenses (utilities, communications), but you often only get a partial recognition.
+Common example: if you work from home, you may still have qualifying expenses (utilities, communications), but you often only get partial recognition.

 What it must be done in practice (otherwise it won’t count)